 Poised to be the next YA breakout franchise, Divergent will likely be a hit with its target audience and reap the rewards at the box-office, though I think its flaws will hold it back from being embraced by a wider audience with no affiliation with the books.
 It’s an entertaining story with good actors and enough well constructed payoffs, but it’s also confusing, vague, and lacking enough urgency, class conflict, and developments to parlay into a more interesting story once Tris graduates from the Dauntless ranks.
 As a standalone film, Divergent works enough and duly entertains, thanks again to Burger’s visual sensibilities and the strength of Woodley.
 I’m just not invested at all in this world or its larger characters to compel myself to find out what happens next.
 I ravenously tore through the Hunger Games books, but to each their own.
 As a big screen sci-fi film, it’s strange that Divergent would work best in its smaller moments and settings.
 It’s too bad the movie doesn’t diverge enough from the pack of YA-modeled adventures.
 Well there is one thing to look forward to: I’ll see if I get my wish for dinosaurs in March 2015.

 Nate’s Grade: B-

-Posted on March 21, 2014, in 2014 Movies and tagged action, ansel elgort, book, drama, dystopian, jai courtney, kate winslet, miles teller, neil burger, sci-fi, shailene woodley, strong heroine, zoe kravitz.
+Posted on March 21, 2014, in 2014 Movies and tagged action, ansel elgort, book, drama, dystopian, jai courtney, kate winslet, miles teller, neil burger, sci-fi, shailene woodley, strong heroine, vanessa taylor, zoe kravitz.
 Bookmark the permalink.
 1 Comment.